-The Company's financial instruments consist of cash, restricted cash, marketable securities, accounts payable and accrued liabilities.
-The carrying values of cash, accounts payable and accrued liabilities approximate their fair values due to the short term nature of these financial instruments.
+The Company's financial instruments consist of cash and cash equivalents, restricted cash, marketable securities, accounts payable and accrued liabilities.
+The carrying values of cash and cash equivalents, accounts payable and accrued liabilities approximate their fair values due to the short-term nature of these financial instruments.
+Restricted cash is measured at fair value.
 Marketable securities are recorded at FVTPL and are measured at fair value using Level 1 inputs.
-There have been no movements between levels of the fair value hierarchy during the year ended December 31, 2023.
+There have been no movements between levels of the fair value hierarchy during the year ended December 31, 2024.

 The Company's activities potentially expose it to a variety of financial risks, including liquidity risk, credit risk and market risk.
-These risks are described below and have not changed during the year ended December 31, 2023.
+These risks are described below and have not changed during the year ended December 31, 2024.